hossamj2004/matcher/README.md

     one_input_one_result_range_null_on_left_loose_found
     one_input_one_result_range_null_on_right_loose_found

-//missmatch
+missmatch
     missmatch_range
     missmatch_direct

-//null values
+null values
     test null search
     test null price

-//special cases
+special cases
     test ordering and score calculation
     test At least one SearchProfile field is matching